Open Now ?

 Low-flow fixtures save water by having a lower water flow rate per use.
 So, every time you turn on a low-flow showerhead, the amount of water that flows from it will be noticeably lower than a regular one.

-But that’s not to say that low-flow fixtures have a low enough flow rate to take away your enjoyment of a long shower.
+But that?s not to say that low-flow fixtures have a low enough flow rate to take away your enjoyment of a long shower.
 In fact, their flow rate remains high enough to maintain satisfactory performance but not quite high enough to waste water.

 Low-flow toilets use dual flush systems that carry 6 litres of water for solid waste and 4 litres for liquid waste.
 In contrast, the tank capacity of conventional toilets ranged from 19 to 26 litres of water, nearly five times the amount consumed by low-flow versions.

-As for low-flow showerheads, they consume about 6 litres of water per minute, while conventional models use up to 9 litres.
+Low-flow shower heads consume about 6 litres of water per minute, while conventional models use up to 9 litres.
 In both instances, low-flow counterparts are simply the better option for daily usage

 Choosing Low-Flow Fixtures